 Photo: Sarah Peel

-#3.
 Now that we’ve covered the inspo, what do you already have hiding away in your closet?
-Time to do the seasonal clothing switch where you unbox your warm weather clothes, or bring items to the front of your closet!
-I can’t tell you how many times I’ve happily rediscovered favourite pieces.
+Time to do the seasonal clothing switch where you unbox your warm-weather clothes, or bring items to the front of your closet!
+I can’t tell you how many times I’ve happily rediscovered my favourite pieces.
 It’s like getting the dopamine rush of shopping for something new.

-#5.
 Finally, go ahead and make that shopping list!
 Keeping in mind your budget and the fact that investment pieces have more value because they last many years, figure out what you can get second-hand, consigned, or vintage.
 Going to a wedding this summer?
-How about renting a dress from a service like Fitzroy Rentals?
+How about renting a dress?
 If there are items you find hard to source thrift, such as pants, what are the sustainable brands or mainline retail brands that are at least working towards greater transparency?
 Want to figure out which brands those are?
-Check out the lists on The Good Trade, the browser extension, Done Good, or the app, Good On You.
+Check out our fashion section on our brand directory.
+Or look for affordable ethical clothing on a budget.